 online at http://sgfnow.co/2BJNfVp.

-On September 19th at 1:00 PM Central, the Springfield and Green County Remembrance Coalition hosted a soil collection ceremony at Park Central Square, the site at which three African American men, Fred Coker, Horace B. Duncan and Will Allen, were lynched in 1906 following false allegations and the growing terror of white lynch mobs in Springfield, Missouri.
+On September 19th at 1:00 PM Central, the Springfield and Green County Remembrance Coalition hosted a soil collection ceremony at Park Central Square, the site at which three African American men, Fred Coker, Horace B. Duncan and William Allen, were lynched in 1906 following false allegations and the growing terror of white lynch mobs in Springfield, Missouri.

-A small group gathered at Park Central Square for the ceremony of the soil collection and service honoring the lives of Red Coker, Horace Duncan, and Will Allen.
+A small group gathered at Park Central Square for the ceremony of the soil collection and service honoring the lives of Red Coker, Horace Duncan, and William Allen.
 Due to COVID-19 a live video stream of the service was provided for the general public on the African American Heritage Trail website.
 The labeled jars of soil were transported to the Black Archives of Mid-America in Kansas City where they will be on display in an exhibit recognizing lynching victims across the state of Missouri, creating a memorial that acknowledging the horrors of racial injustice.

 “We bear witness to the devastation these murders wrought upon individuals, families, and our community.
 We invite the public to join our effort to help this nation confront and recover from tragic histories of racial violence and terrorism and to create an environment where there can truly be equal justice for all,” said Springfield Mayor Ken McClure.